okyeron/shieldXL/BUILD.md

 PCBs sourced from denki-oto will include a few extras

-	* pcb spacers for Choc switches - these are to be used between the choc switch and the main PCB to raise the swtich body up to a better level with the encoders.
-Not needed for MX switches
+	* pcb spacers for Choc switches (see build notes below). not needed for MX switches

 	* acrylic display spacer - this is a 3mm thick acrylic spacer to support the OLED display